Domestic Violence Program

 Since 2003, the Floare de Colt staff has responded to about 100 new cases per year.
 Referrals come in large part from schools, doctors, police, and the Department of Child Protection.
 Support in managing immediate crisis situations, legal counselling and assistance, psychological counselling and practical support, can help empower victims to make the necessary changes that will ensure a more stable and secure future for their families.

 Floare de Colt recognized the need for children from violent families to have a safe environment where they could do homework or play in the afternoons and during school vacations.
 Initially organized under the auspices of Floare de Colt, these activities now are provided in cooperation with the other Veritas programs, allowing for broader social support for the children.
 A more recent initiative of Floare de Colt has been a women’s sewing workshop, intended to help women develop skills that could help them earn a living in Sighisoara’s textile industry.
 The workshop is staffed by women who themselves have been beneficiaries of Veritas services.

-In addition to working with victims and their families, the staff engages in preventative education in local schools, often with help from students in the Romanian Studies Program.
+In addition to working with victims and their families, the staff engages in preventative education in local schools.
 They present information and facilitate discussions about the effects of violence and the risks of human trafficking.
 They also teach about anger and conflict management, and ways to nurture healthy relationships.